Cybersecurity

 Recent history is showing us that without the proper cybersecurity protocols in place, the consequences of a data breach or cyberattack are highly detrimental.

-Another major area of concern for business owners and operators is the downtime that a successful cyberattack causes.
+One of the major areas of concern for business owners and operators is the downtime that a successful cyberattack causes.
 Downtime is how long your vital systems are offline or inoperable.
-During periods of downtime, your organization won’t be able to handle basic everyday operations or handle consumer requests.
+During periods of downtime, your organization won’t be able to handle basic everyday operations or handle consumer requests, meaning all revenue generating activity is essentially halted.

 Beyond the immediate financial dip that businesses experience after a data breach are more long-term effects that hinder or halt organizations altogether.
 One of the largest influences a data breach can have on your organization is how it effects your reputation among consumers.